cgh2797/cgh2797.github.io/_posts/2020-02-10-Geunho Choi.md

 ### Updates

-My current interests are in machine learning, computational neuroscience.
+My current interests are in machine learning, computational neuroscience, NLP.

 Recently, I joined a government-funded program on developing big data platforms at BIT Academy located in Seoul, Korea.